JurajKubelka/Research-ICSE-2018/README.md

 ## On-line Coding Session Videos

 Subsequent video classification and links to video sources are available at [03-subsequent-videos](03-subsequent-videos) directory.
 It includes a CSV file.

+# ICPC'19: Live Programming and Software Evolution: Questions during a Programming Change Task

+The ICPC 2019 study includes analysis of:
+- list of questions practitioners asked during programing change tasks, and
+- an analysis of question occurrences, question complexities, and tool support answering questions.

+The list of questions is extracted from [transcripts.org.txt](./01-exploratory-study/transcripts.org.txt) and is available at [questions.csv](./01-exploratory-study/questions.csv), including question properties used in the ICPC'19 analysis.